rackerlabs/docs-developer-blog/_posts/2019-03-05-oracle-exadata-smart-scan-feature.md

   cells are designed to process some workload internally to reduce the overall burden on the compute or database nodes.
 This process is called cell offloading.

-- **Smart Scan**: Smart Scan allows most part of SQL processing to happen in the storage tier instead of the database tier, which dramatically improves query performance.
+- **Smart Scan**: Smart Scan allows most of the SQL processing to happen in the storage tier instead of the database tier, which dramatically improves query performance.
 Smart Scan reduces the volume of data sent to the database tier thereby reducing CPU usage on database nodes.